Vacuum Extraction Complications

 Can vacuum delivery cause brain damage?

-Yes, vacuum extraction complications can lead to brain damage.
-If the vacuum suction isn’t placed on the baby’s head correctly or too much pressure is applied, it can seriously damage their brain.
+Yes, vacuum extraction complications can cause brain damage.
+If the vacuum suction device isn’t placed on the baby’s head correctly or too much pressure is applied, it can seriously damage a newborn baby’s brain.

-Sometimes, vacuum extraction can cause brain bleeds, which can put too much pressure on the brain and damage it.
+Some vacuum extraction can cause brain bleeds, which can put pressure on the brain and damage it.

 How long does it take to heal from a vacuum delivery?

 Babies with bruises or swelling from vacuum extraction usually take a few weeks to heal.
-In the meantime, it’s important to monitor the baby’s head while it heals and attend regular follow-up appointments.
+In the meantime, monitoring the baby’s head while it heals and attending regular follow-up appointments is important.

 How long does it take for a baby's head to round after vacuum extraction?

 The suction cup used in vacuum extraction can cause a baby’s head to swell into a cone shape.
-However, the baby’s head should start to round (go back to its normal shape) 2-3 days after birth.
+However, the baby’s head should start to round (return to its normal shape) 2-3 days after birth.

 Which is better: vacuum or forceps?